AVSystem/Anjay-esp32-client/README.md

 ## Compiling and launching
 1. Install ESP-IDF and its dependencies on your computer.
 Please follow the instructions at https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32/get-started/index.html up to and including the point where you call `. $HOME/esp/esp-idf/export.sh`
    * The project has been tested with ESP-IDF v4.4, but may work with other versions as well.
+1. Clone the repository `git clone https://github.com/AVSystem/Anjay-esp32-client.git` and navigate to project directory
+1. Initialize and update submodules with `git submodule update --init --recursive`
-2. Run `idf.py set-target esp32` in the project directory
+1. Run `idf.py set-target esp32` in the project directory
-3. Run `idf.py menuconfig`
+1. Run `idf.py menuconfig`
    * navigate to `Component config/anjay-esp32-client`:
      * select one of supported boards or manually configure the board in `Board options` menu
      * configure Anjay in `Client options` menu
      * configure WiFi in `Connection configuration` menu
-4. Run `idf.py build` to compile
+1. Run `idf.py build` to compile
-5. Run `idf.py flash` to flash
+1. Run `idf.py flash` to flash
    * NOTE: M5StickC-Plus does not support default baudrate, run `idf.py -b 750000 flash` to flash it
-6. The logs will be on the same `/dev/ttyUSB<n>` port that the above used for flashing, 115200 8N1
+1. The logs will be on the same `/dev/ttyUSB<n>` port that the above used for flashing, 115200 8N1
    * You can use `idf.py monitor` to see logs on serial output from a connected device, or even more conveniently `idf.py flash monitor` as one command to see logs right after the device is flashed

 ## Connecting to the LwM2M Server
-To connect to [Coiote IoT Device Management](https://www.avsystem.com/products/coiote-iot-device-management-platform/) LwM2M Server, please register at [https://www.avsystem.com/try-anjay/](https://www.avsystem.com/try-anjay/).
-The default Server URI (Kconfig option `ANJAY_CLIENT_SERVER_URI`) is set to try-anjay server, but you must manually set other client configuration options.
+To connect to [Coiote IoT Device Management](https://www.avsystem.com/products/coiote-iot-device-management-platform/) LwM2M Server, please register at [https://eu.iot.avsystem.cloud/](https://eu.iot.avsystem.cloud/).
+The default Server URI (Kconfig option `ANJAY_CLIENT_SERVER_URI`) is set to EU Cloud Coiote DM instance, but you must manually set other client configuration options.

 NOTE: You may use any LwM2M Server compliant with LwM2M 1.0 TS.
 The server URI can be changed in the example configuration options.